 10I am elegible for scholarship?

-The Miguel Hidalgo and Costilla Guadalajara International Airport is the closest, it is 30 minutes driving from Ajijic.
+The Miguel Hidalgo and Costilla Guadalajara International Airport is the closest, and it takes only 30 minutes to drive to/from Ajijic.

-All students will be accommodated with a host family in the village and will have their own room and private bathroom.
-For more information click here (the click goes to Hospedaje y alimentación)
+All students will be accommodated with a host family in the village and have their own room and private bathroom.
+For more information, please go to the "Room and Board" tab on the menu.

-Write us sharing your needs and we will talk with the chef to have options for you.
+Let us know your needs, and we will talk with the chef to have options for you.

-18Where is the meeting point during the festival?
+17Where is the meeting point during the Festival?

-19How I arrive to the venues and to the meeting points from my accomodation?
+18How do I get to the venues and to the meeting points from my accommodation?

 Students will receive a package upon arrival that will include a map of the town where the meeting points will be marked, which will be at distances of 5-20 minutes walking.
 Ajijic is a pedestrian town and the walks are safe and pleasant.
 For activities in Guadalajara or further recreational rides, transportation for students will be coordinated with volunteers.

-20What language will be spoken at the festival?
+19What language will be spoken at the Festival?

-21Can I come with my parents or some familiar to the festival?
+20Can I come with my parents or relatives to the Festival?

-23Where can I practice everyday during the festival?
+21Where can I practice every day during the Festival?

 You can practice in your own room of lodging without any problem.